The Common Program of the People's Republic of China 1949-1954

 Central Committee’s Approval of April 2nd Summary Report from Shanghai Party Committee on “Five-Anti” Experiences

-Central Committee Instruction on Handling Labor-Capital Relations in Cities after the “Five-Anti” Movement
+Central Committee Instruction on Handling Labour-Capital Relations in Cities after the “Five-Anti” Movement

 Guangzhou Municipal Thrift Inspection Committee’s Ten Disciplinary Rules During the “Five-Anti” Campaign